czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 ## Asynchronous support during self-study

 We will use a collaborative note-taking document, to share answers to exercises during this workshop.
-A CodiMD template can be found [here](https://codimd.carpentries.org/PJguPN3MQmetgJil9YrDaA).
+A CodiMD template is available for you to use in the lesson repository.
 Make sure you generate a fresh copy before the workshop and share this with your learners.

 Set up a Slack channel, or equivalent, where learners ask for help and support during the training.